joepeaden/FTC/.clinerules/my-rules.md

 Don't use var - use explicit types instead

 When in plan mode, please write first a TLDR section that is explicit and to the point.
 Then you can append additional thoughts and information

+Do not attempt to run tests - this is a Unity project so it's a waste of tie.